Russula emetica: Similar species

 Russula emetica is one of over 100 red-capped Russula species known worldwide.
 The related beechwood sickener (R. nobilis) is found under beech in Europe.
 Many, such as the bloody brittlegill (R. sanguinaria), are inedible; this species can be distinguished from R. emetica by the reddish flush in its stem.
-Among the edible lookalikes, there is R. padulosa, commonly found in Europe and North America.
+Among the edible lookalikes, there is R. paludosa, commonly found in Europe and North America.
 R. aurea has a yellow stem, gills and flesh under its red cap.
 The edible R. rugulosa—common in mixed woods in the eastern and northern United States—has a wrinkled and pimpled cap cuticle, cream spores, and mild taste.
 Another inedible species, R. fragilis, has notched gills, and its stem stains blue with naphthol.
 The uncommon European subspecies R. emetica longipes is distinguished by its longer stem and ochre gills.
 The paler European mushroom R. betularum, found in coniferous forests and moorland, is sometimes considered a subspecies of R. emetica.
 R. nana is restricted in distribution to arctic and subarctic highland meadows where dwarf willow (Salix herbacea) or alpine bearberry (Arctostaphylos alpina) are abundant.